 Question 2: Who certified the technicians?

-In the opinion of this author, who is one of the co-founders of the Fiber Optic Association (FOA), the FOA is the preferred but not the only acceptable authority.
+In the opinion of this author, the Fiber Optic Association (FOA), is the preferred but not the only acceptable authority.

 Question 3: What level of certification do the technicians have?